 Looking for some Sonoran-inspired flavor?
 Here are a couple of our favorite spots to get tacos, tequila, and more in the valley.

-New to the scene, this locally-owned restaurant in Phoenix is located in the heart of downtown on Grand Avenue.
+New to the scene, locally-owned Bacanora restaurant in Phoenix is located in the heart of downtown on Grand Avenue.
 Chef Andrade brings the authenticity of Sonoran cooking to Phoenix with his simple, but flavorful rotating menu.
 Let us give you a sample: homemade salsas and tortillas, open flame-roasted chicken, grilled elote, and goat cheese flan for dessert.

 A dreamy desert-inspired space on Camelback (right by our shop!) complete with beautiful outdoor seating and a private fireplace patio.
 Inspired by the diversity of Mexico’s native flavors, Chantico blends old and new and focuses on using healthy ingredients sourced from local farms.
 Need another reason to go?
 They have a daily happy hour from 2pm to 6pm and a Monday special of 25% off takeout orders.